X-ray showing hip impingement (FAI)

 Symptoms of FAI

-Patients with hip problems can develop muscle dysfunction or a limp, which can in turn cause back problems.
-Some patients experience clicking or popping in the front of the hip.
+Some patients may experience a clicking or popping sensation in the front of the hip.
 This can be a sign of a torn labrum or a tight hip flexor muscle.

 Diagnosis of Hip Impingement

-- Over-the-counter pain medication including ibuprofen, acetaminophen or anti-inflammatories
+• Over-the-counter pain medication including ibuprofen, acetaminophen or other anti-inflammatories

 If conservative treatment fails, we may recommend surgery.
 Prior to surgery, we usually recommend an injection of numbing medication inside the hip joint to confirm that the hip impingement is the source of pain.
 This is especially important in patients who do not have typical symptoms of FAI.